 Arts – Health – Entrepreneurship? is a conference on arts and health projects and practices taking place in Helsinki from 22-23 October 2012.

-Throughout the world, from the 1990’s on, there are several projects and studies clearly indicating that cultural consumption and cultural pursuits have a positive effect on health.
+Throughout the world, text to replace with from the 1990’s on, there are several projects and studies clearly indicating that cultural consumption and cultural pursuits have a positive effect on health.
 It is believed that art can encourage empowerment, support life management and add social capital etc. However, further research is needed in order to turn the projects into permanent services.
-The Arts - Health – Entrepreneurship? conference is focusing on the management and entrepreneurship within arts and health projects.
+The Arts – Health – Entrepreneurship? conference is focusing on the management and entrepreneurship within arts and health projects.
 What skills and competencies are needed in the field?
 What does the field offer to arts/cultural operators?
 How to solve the challenge of funding and financing?

 There have been several projects piloting new methods for using art based process to improve wellbeing of clients in social and health care sectors.
 Starting point of these projects is an artist working in a care unit and mediators understanding both artistic and health care interests for co-operation.
 These pilots have shown that in this surrounding the cultural operator needs to have good skills and specific competencies in order to make projects long term and successful.
 A central challenge is how to turn the innovative pilots into permanent practices, products and stable employment.
 This conference aims at looking into this challenge.
 This conference is an initiative of the ENCATC Arts and Health Thematic Area (www.encatc.org/arts-and-health/) and is organsied by the Cultural Management Degree Programme, Helsinki Metropolia University of Applied Sciences (www.metropolia.fi)